-Legal & Regulatory Risk is defined as the risk which arises from potential non-compliance with laws, rules, regulations, or ethical standards.
+Legal & Regulatory Risk is defined as the risk which arises from potential noncompliance with laws, rules, regulations, or ethical standards.

 DDCU operates in a heavily regulated environment.
 The Credit Union's structure, policies and procedures are based upon compliance with laws and regulations.
 A risk exists if DDCU is unable to adapt to the rapidly changing regulatory environment.
-At this time, the Board of Directors and management consider the risk to be minimal for 2019.
-However this risk could be elevated if DDCU is unable to implement it strategies successfully.
+At this time, the Board of Directors and management consider the risk to be minimal.
+However this risk could be elevated if DDCU is unable to implement its strategies successfully.